po1sigala/live/01-Class-Content/13-ORM/01-Activities/18-Stu_Hooks/README.md

 ## Acceptance Criteria

-* It's done when `User.int()` includes Hooks to hash the user's password before it is created.
+* It's done when `User.init()` includes Hooks to hash the user's password before it is created.

-* It's done when `User.int()` includes Hooks to hash the user's password before it is updated.
+ * It's done when `User.init()` includes Hooks to hash the user's password before it is updated, only if a password is provided in the payload.

 ## 💡 Hints